alangunning/doc-ai-analysis-starter/README.md

 ## Directory layout

-Each source document is stored under `data/<name>/<name>.pdf`.
-Conversions, embeddings, and other derived files are written alongside the source so every representation stays grouped together:
+Each source document is stored under `data/<name>/<name>.<ext>` where `<ext>` can be any format supported by Docling (PDF, DOCX, PPTX, etc.).
+Conversions, prompts, embeddings, and other derived files are written alongside the source so every representation stays grouped together:

 ```
 data/
   sample/
     sample.pdf
+    sample.prompt.yaml
     sample.md
+    sample.sample.json
     sample.html
     sample.embedding.json
 ```